FAQ Questions (General)

 Our Heartsaver Courses are for anyone with limited or no medical training who needs a course completion card for job, regulatory or other requirements.
 While these courses are designed to meet OSHA requirements, OSHA does not review or approve any courses for compliance.

 Through the AHA/OSHA Alliance, we work with OSHA to raise awareness about workplace safety and health to prevent injuries, illnesses, and fatalities in the workplace.
-Read about the OSHA/AHA Alliance and find a course at www.cpr.heart.org.
+Read about the OSHA/AHA Alliance.

 Which CPR course should a "first responder" or “professional rescuer” take?

 First responders or professional rescuers generally include fire, police and emergency medical personnel.
-These types of prehospital professionals usually need to complete a BLS course.
-The AHA now offers a BLS course specifically for prehospital providers, BLS for Prehospital Providers.
-Check with your employer or licensing authority and find an AHA BLS Training Center near you offering this course at www.cpr.heart.org.
+These types of prehospital professionals usually need to complete a Basic Life Support (BLS) course.
+Check with your employer or licensing authority and learn more about eLearning and classroom-based BLS courses.

 Which course should a daycare provider take?

 The AHA’s Heartsaver Pediatric First Aid CPR AED Course is designed to meet regulatory requirements for child care workers in all 50 United States.
-The AHA offers this course in both classroom-based and eLearning formats.
-Find an AHA Training Center near you offering Heartsaver Pediatric First Aid CPR AED classes and eLearning skills sessions at www.cpr.heart.org.
+The AHA offers this course in both eLearning and classroom-based formats.
+Find an AHA Training Center near you offering Heartsaver Pediatric First Aid CPR AED classes and eLearning skills sessions.

 Do you have a list of all your CPR and first aid courses?

 Yes.
-You may view a full list of provider courses at AHA 2015 Course Matrix.
+You may view a full list of provider courses at www.heart.org/ecccoursematrix.

 Can I take an AHA CPR course online?